blockchain-certificates/cert-issuer/README.md

 See the docs here for helpful tips on creating / funding blockchain addresses: [docs/testnet_mainnet_addresses](./docs/testnet_mainnet_addresses.md)

 ## Configuring cert-issuer

 Edit your conf.ini file (the config file for this application).
+See [here](./docs/ethereum_configuration.md) for more details on Ethereum configuration.
+The private key for bitcoin should be the WIF format.

 ```
 issuing_address = <issuing-address>